pachterlab/kb_docs/docs/source/manuals/bustools.rst

 -o, --output=STRING  Filename to output barcode-corrected BUS file into.

--w, --onlist=FILE  File containing the *on list* sequences.
+-w, --onlist=FILE  File containing the on-list sequences.

 -p, --pipe  Write to standard output.

--r, --replace  Perform the replacement operation rather than the barcode error correction operation for the file supplied in the -w option.
+-r, --replace  Perform the replacement operation rather than the barcode error correction operation for the file supplied in the ``-w`` option.

---nocorrect  Disable barcode error correction (i.e. filter for only perfect matches to the barcode *on list*).
+--nocorrect  Disable barcode error correction (i.e. filter for only perfect matches to the barcode on-list).

 bustools count